Bagoum/danmokou/docs/articles/tbosses.md

 - Default Non BG and Default Spell BG are the backgrounds that the boss will automatically use when in a nonspell-type card or a spell-type card.
 If you have the SiMP repository downloaded, you can set these to backgrounds from there, such as `stage ex scroll` and `space.sun`.
 Otherwise, you can set them to `black` and `white`.
 - Default Into Spell Transition and Default Into Non Transition are the background transitions that the boss will automatically use when moving into a spell-type card or a nonspell-type card.
 I recommend `WipeTex1` and `Shatter4.Normal`.
 - Boss Cutin is a special type of cutin that you should use once at the start of a boss script via the `<!> bosscutin` phase property.
 It is 4.8 seconds long (configurable) and is usually used to announce the boss name and some kind of character title.
 If you have the SiMP repository downloaded, set this to `v2mokou`.
 Otherwise, set it to `Cutin Junko` (note that this will produce some artifacting due to how the background is handled in the real boss cutins).
 - Spell Cutins is an array of cutins to be used before each spell.
 By default, the zeroeth element in this array will be spawned before each spell.
-However, if you want to vary your spell cutins, you can add multiple objects to the array and then use the `<!> spellcutin(INDEX)` phase property to manually select the one you want to spawn before each card.
+However, if you want to vary your spell cutins, you can add multiple objects to the array and then use the `spellcutin(INDEX)` phase property to manually select the one you want to spawn before each card.
 Add one object and set it to `Cutin Junko`.

 You may notice that the color of the healthbar is oddly absent from this discussion.
 This is because the color of the healthbar is stored on the `Enemy` component, not in the boss configuration, since any Enemy can have a healthbar.
 The variables in question are `Nonspell Color`, `Spell Color`, and `Unfilled Color`.
 When fighting a boss, the white line at the bottom of the playable area will become a healthbar, and it will automatically copy the current color of the boss healthbar.

 Okay, now we're ready to get all the boss data in.
 Uncomment the line `boss(mynewboss)` from the script and run it.

 What happens?
-You should get two errors in the console.
-The first should say `Failed to load attached SM on startup`.
-Click on the second and look at the stack trace.
-You should see the following:
+You should get a few errors in the console.
+Click on the first, and the stacktrace should show:

 ```
-Frame 0: Line 3: Tried to construct PatternSM.pattern, but failed to create argument #2/2 "props" (type PatternProperties).
-Line 3: Tried to construct PatternProperties, but failed to create argument #1/1 "props" (type [PatternProperty]).
+Frame 0: Failed to parse StateMachine from text file `DMK Tutorial Example Boss Script`.
+No boss configuration exists for key mynewboss.

 Exception has been thrown by the target of an invocation.
-No boss configuration exists for key mynewboss.
+Line 3, Col 1 to Line 56, Col 2: Couldn't invoke this code.

+  at Danmokou.Services.ResourceManager.GetBoss (System.String key) [0x00042] in E:\Workspace\unity\Danmokou\Assets\Danmokou\Plugins\Danmokou\Danmaku\Services\ResourceManager.cs:57
+  at Danmokou.SM.PatternProperty+BossProp..ctor (System.String key) [0x00000] in E:\Workspace\unity\Danmokou\Assets\Danmokou\Plugins\Danmokou\Danmaku\StateMachines\SMProperties.cs:54
+  at Danmokou.SM.PatternProperty.Boss (System.String key) [0x00000] in E:\Workspace\unity\Danmokou\Assets\Danmokou\Plugins\Danmokou\Danmaku\StateMachines\SMProperties.cs:34
 ```

 Basically, we haven't told the engine about our boss configuration yet!
 If you get errors like this, it probably means that you created some metadata but forgot to link it in the appropriate place.